wharris64/WHsportslab/readme.md

 ### Setup our battle of the sports teams
 Now that we have a Default component that represents our Application being rendered to the screen and we have created and tested our **Team** component, we can start assembling our game.

-* Update the default App component you created to display 2 teams.
+* Update the default App component you created to display 2 teams, the home team and the visiting team.
-* Use your knowledge of HTML and CSS to make the page look like more like a game where two teams are facing off in competition
+* Use your knowledge of HTML and CSS to make the page look like more like a game where two teams, home and visiting, are facing off in competition
 * Verify both teams are displayed and keep track of their stats independently

 ## Medium Mode